 Please report each morning of the absence.

 If we do not receive an explanation for an absence by 9.00 am, it will be recorded as unauthorised.
-The Office will contact home each day should they not received an explanation for an absence.
+The Office will contact home each day should they not receive an explanation for an absence.

 Students late for registration or lessons